dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 prison that can bind or contain us because we are elementally
 independent: each spatially, temporally and semiotically.
 That is, we have no material manisfestation, only material emanations from the metaphysical.
-Therefore.
-We can travel metaphysical roads unseen and because We are the Roads Ourselves, We can never be eliminated.
+Therefore, We can travel metaphysical roads unseen and because We are the Roads Ourselves, We can never be eliminated.

 Further, We have established an auxilliary metaphysical dimension of